strobe/sbt-ctags4s/README.md

 ## About

-It able to generate ctags file (currently in emacs format (aka etags)) for you project with tags for dependencies.
+It able generate ctags file (currently in emacs format (aka etags)) for your project with tags for dependencies.
 (TAGS file allow you to get `go to definition` functionality for Scala files at text editors like emacs which has `ctags` support).